Introduction

 This Library Guide has been compiled to support the work of the European Commission.
 It may also be of interest to students, researchers and the wider public.

-The Library Guide presents a curated selection of relevant sources on the topic: EU websites, EU publications, EU law, EU research results, peer-reviewed research journals and articles, books, think tank reports and news updates.
+The Library Guide presents a curated selection of relevant sources on the topic: EU websites, EU publications, EU law, EU research results, peer-reviewed research journals, research articles, books and news updates.

 Use the Find-eR search box on the left to discover information sources on other topics that matter to you.